 Technology Creators - make one, sell many, low marginal cost.
 Generate and deliver intellectual property, SW, data, biotech, etc. (Microsoft, Oracle)

 Network Orchestrators - make many, sell many, ~zero marginal cost.
 Facilitate transactions and interactions within a network, and share in the value creation (eBay, Visa, Uber, Alibaba)

 Because of the increasing challenge in having an industry focus we have chosen to rather specialise in the Network Orchestrator business model - because; a) the most value is created here, b) it is greatly enabled by technology and data, c) our skill set bring value to today's founders, and d) create greater returns for our investors

 The product or service is built together with your users.
 What would Facebook be without user generated content?

 Self reinforcing product improvements fuelled by user generated data.
 Statistical and ML models get better the more data is put through.

 Secondary Network Effects

-The data generated can often lead to opportunities for new products or services that no-one else can offer w/o doing the same user and data acquisition.
+The data generated in one product can often lead to opportunities for new products or services that no-one else can offer without doing the same user and data acquisition.

 Share Value Created